telefonicaid/fiware-cygnus/contributing_guidelines.md

 ##<a name="section7"></a>Releasing
 When generating a new version of Cygnus from the main repository, all the agents MUST be released at the same time as a whole.

-A minor version (0.X.0, at the moment of writing this the last release number is 0.13.0) of Cygnus MUST be released at the end of each sprint/milestone.
+A minor version (0.X.0, at the moment of writing 0.13.0) of Cygnus MUST be released at the end of each sprint/milestone.
 A sprint SHOULD comprise a natural month, however sometimes the sprints MAY comprise a different period, for instance a month and a half or half a month (usually, in order to adapt to holydays time).
-Every sprint MUST be scheduled in advance by Telefónica’s team in the form of deadline in the related milestone.
+Every sprint MUST be scheduled in advance by Cygnus Core Team in the form of deadline in the related milestone.
 Agent teams SHOULD use this information in order to, internally, schedule the sprint in terms of issues to be implemented.

 New releases MUST be obtained from the `develop` branch of the main repository, because such a branch contains all the contributions made during the last sprint.